 - Keep an eye on your dog at all times.
 If it seems like your dog is getting tired, start heading back to where you parked your car or look for a nearby resting spot.
 Some people choose to carry their dog on their shoulders or in a doggy backpack the entire time, but this isn’t always advisable.

-- If it’s too challenging to keep an eye on your dog from afar, consider strapping a leash to its back and attaching the other end to your belt loop for close monitoring.
+- If it’s too challenging to watch your dog from afar, consider strapping a leash to its back and attaching the other end to your belt loop for close monitoring.

 - Make sure you keep up with all of your dog’s needs.
-Make sure it has enough to drink and take care of any other carnal business before you leave.
+Make sure it has enough to drink and take care of any other carnal business before leaving.
 Never let your dog run out of food, as this could lead to problems later on.

 Also read: A Healthy Dog Biscuit Recipe

-- At the same time, never give water or food to your dog while it’s running alongside you.
+- At the same time, never give your dog water or food while running alongside you.
 Doing so will likely only serve to distract it and cause it to lose focus.